Zo3T: Zero-Shot 3D-Aware Trajectory-Guided Image-to-Video Generation via Test-Time Training: Related Work

 \subsection{Controllable Generation with Diffusion Models}

-The success of diffusion models~\cite{ho2020denoising, rombach2022high, song2020score} has shifted the research focus from unconditional generation towards fine-grained, controllable synthesis.
-While extensively explored in image generation~\cite{zhang2023adding, GLIGEN, SpaText}, extending such control to the video domain introduces the formidable challenge of maintaining temporal coherence while manipulating spatial content.
+The success of diffusion models~\cite{ho2020denoising, rombach2022high, song2020score} have turned focus from unconditional to fine-grained, controllable synthesis.
+While extensively explored in image generation~\cite{ControlNet, GLIGEN, SpaText,zzz1}, extending such control to the video domain introduces the formidable challenge of maintaining temporal coherence while manipulating spatial content~\cite{zzz2}.
 The dominant approach to this problem has been supervised fine-tuning, where a large, pre-trained video model is adapted to new control modalities on specialized datasets.
-This paradigm includes methods conditioned on dense signals, such as per-frame pose or depth maps~\cite{zhao2023motiondirector, ma2023follow, chen2023control}, which draw inspiration from image-centric architectures like ControlNet~\cite{ControlNet}.
+This paradigm includes methods conditioned on dense signals, such as per-frame pose or depth maps~\cite{zhao2023motiondirector, ma2023follow,chen2023control,jin2024alignment}, which draw inspiration from image-centric architectures like ControlNet~\cite{ControlNet}.

-To offer a more intuitive user interface, a significant lineage of work has focused on sparse trajectory control~\cite{ma2023trailblazer, guo2023sparsectrl, zhang2024tora}.
+To offer a more intuitive user interface, a significant lineage of work has focused on sparse trajectory control~\cite{ma2023trailblazer, guo2023sparsectrl, zhang2024tora,ma2023magicstick}.
 Early attempts often relied on intermediate representations like optical flow~\cite{hao2018controllable}, which could introduce visual artifacts.
 More recent methods integrate trajectory guidance directly into the diffusion backbone.
 For example, DragNUWA~\cite{yin2023dragnuwa} demonstrated a framework for fusing multi-modal trajectory inputs through a multi-scale architecture.
 Recognizing the semantic ambiguity of a single moving point, DragAnything~\cite{wu2024draganything} advanced this concept to the entity-level by leveraging semantic features from the diffusion U-Net to guide the motion of entire objects beyond pixels.
 Despite their advances, these supervised methods are fundamentally constrained by the high computational cost of retraining and their dependence on large-scale, annotated video datasets, which limits their flexibility and scalability.